fbpx

 The question of the appropriate time is just as difficult as the amount of capital one should invest into cryptocurrencies.
 There is no right or wrong, however each individual must answer these questions for himself.
 Personally, I think that 1-10% of one’s liquid capital is a good amount to invest.
 If you have 10,000 USD on your side, 500 USD makes sense, for example.
 Why?
 In the unlikely event that everything is gone, you might be angry, but it is not the end of the world.
 However, if the 500 USD turns into 50.000 USD, you will be very happy.
 The reality however, will be somewhere in-between the two scenarios.

 Nobody knows the right timing to invest either.
 That’s exactly why I recommend to halve your investment or even divide it into thirds and invest it in two or three tranches – for example 2 × 250 USD over a period.
-Never get tricked into running after the market, but rather wait a bit before buying until the market goes down – it always does at some point.
+Never get tricked into running after the market, but rather use a Dollar-Cost-Averaging Strategy – that’s statistically the safest method.
+Meaning: Just buy at regular intervals no matter what the price does.
+That’s much better than what most people do, which is running after trends and buying in much too late.
 In the crypto industry we speak of FOMO – Fear of Missing Out.

 Step 2: Getting USD onto an exchange

 In the second step, we select a suitable exchange, which should be reputable and charge as little fees as possible.
-Theoretically you have a huge number of options, but I can recommend the following from my own experience:
+You have a huge amount of exchanges to choose from – I personally use the following two and have never been disappointed:

 Kraken, if you like a more traditional exchange and pay by bank transfer: https://kraken.com

-Cake, if you would like to have an all-in-one platform where you can pay by many different means of payment and also get interest on your bitcoins: https://bit.ly/CakeDeFi_JH
+Bake, if you would like to have an all-in-one platform where you can pay by credit card and also get interest on your bitcoins: https://bit.ly/bake_JH *note that Bake is one of my own companies

 Step 3: Exchange fiat for bitcoins

-In most cases, you make a transfer and now have euros on the platform.
+If you used a credit card, you most likely directly purchased the crypto you wanted to have.
+In many cases though, you make a transfer and now have euros on the platform.
 Now you simply exchange your euros into bitcoins.
 This works differently depending on the platform, but should be relatively intuitive.
 I recommend that you buy the first 50% of your capital that you are willing to invest in crypto at the market price.

 For the other 50%, I would give myself a period of time when I would reinvest.
 Either after 1-2 weeks, 1-2 months or when you see that the bitcoin price has dropped a lot.